Azure/Azure-DataFactory/Samples/HybridPipelineWithOnPremisesHortonworksHadoop/readme.md

 **Step 3.
 Run Hive, Pig jobs on-premises using data factory from cloud**

-You can now create datasets and pipeilines to run Hive and Pig jobs targetting the on-premises Hadoop cluster.
+You can now create datasets and pipelines to run Hive and Pig jobs targeting the on-premises Hadoop cluster.

 Here is sample dataset and pipeline for running a Hive script.
 Similarly you can also run a Pig job on-premises.
 The sample JSONs for all the objects can be found in ./Data factory JSONs/ folder.